vt-gianni/oops-bundle/README.md

 );
 ```

 That's it!
-If the API returns an error code greater than or equal to 400, it will be automatically recorded in your "oops" table.
+If the API returns a status code greater than or equal to 400, it will be automatically recorded in your "oops" table.

 ## Manual error logging